 |Nikon D800||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Nikon D800|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
+Both the 5D Mark III and the D5 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.